xcart/xcart-docs/_pages/kb_en/modules/wordpress_integration/configuring_the_x-cart_intergration_plugin_in_wordpress.md

 Related pages:

-*   {% link "How X-Cart 5 to WordPress Integration works" ref_9IwXqwiT %}
+*   {% link "How X-Cart 5 to WordPress Integration Works" ref_9IwXqwiT %}
-*   {% link "X-Cart 5 to WordPress Integration: System requirements and installation" ref_qe4N0rTZ %}
+*   {% link "X-Cart 5 to WordPress Integration: System Requirements and Installation" ref_qe4N0rTZ %}
-*   {% link "Adding the Category menu and Product search widgets to your WordPress blog" ref_wuyfRXZI %}
+*   {% link "Adding the Category Menu and Product Search Widgets to Your WordPress Blog" ref_wuyfRXZI %}
-*   {% link "Adding products and categories to your WordPress blog" ref_TmUz8Bkv %}
+*   {% link "Adding Products and Categories to Your WordPress blog" ref_TmUz8Bkv %}